WEA Eastern Region partners with Community Connections to help people back into work

 WEA’s Eastern Region is involved in an exciting two-and-a-half year project with Community Connections (South), a partnership designed to improve employment opportunities for people who are furthest from the job market, and who aren’t on any existing employment programmes.

-The Project launched in the Greater Cambridgeshire, Greater Peterborough LEP area in Autumn 2016, and is funded by the Big Lottery Fund and the European Social Fund, with funding of £970,000 awarded.
+The Project launched in the Greater Cambridgeshire, Greater Peterborough LEP area in Autumn 2016, and is funded by the National Lottery Community Fund and the European Social Fund, with funding of £970,000 awarded.

 Recent figures from the Office of National Statistics (April 2018) show that the number of people currently unemployed in the UK stands at 1.42 million people.
 A further 8.73 million people are classed as economically inactive, and these are the people most likely to struggle with finding long-term employment.

 Helping people to take the first steps